 This yields the final log linear Poisson regression for our data with the best possible fit.
-This model is shown in exhibit 19.19.
+This model is shown in exhibit 19.20.
 Note that in this network, there are no arcs between rehabilitation and severity or between rehabilitation and nursing home.
 Removing these links led to small losses in goodness of fit and resulted in a more parsimonious model.
 These pairs of variables do not explain a great deal of variation in co-occurrences of the events and therefore can be assumed to be unrelated or, we might want to call them nearly independent.
 This does not mean that these variables are uncorrelated.
-Keep in mind that every pair of variable in a network model is either directly or indirectly related to each other.
+Keep in mind that every pair of variables in a network model is either directly or indirectly related to each other.
 It simply means that, with this new model, and in the context of other variables in the model, these pairs are independent.